 What Does the Ascendant Represent in Astrology?

-The Ascendant represents how others see you – the parts of you which come into view for a relative stranger, just as the Ascendant came into view on the horizon.
+The Ascendant or Rising sign represents how others see you – the parts of you which come into view for a relative stranger, just as the Ascendant came into view on the horizon.
 It’s your image, in other words, or your physical body.

-Some astrologers call the Ascendant sign your mask, but that doesn’t mean it’s a pretence – your Ascendant is how you act in public or social situations, with people who don’t know you particularly well.
+Some astrologers call the Ascendant sign or Rising sign your mask, but that doesn’t mean it’s a pretense – your Ascendant is how you act in public or social situations, with people who don’t know you particularly well.
 We all behave slightly differently in these situations to how we behave with our closest friends and family, but it’s still the real us adopting these patterns of behavior.

 What’s the Difference Between a Sun Sign and an Ascendant Sign?